 The group site is open March 15 to November 15 and requires reservations.

 The Flatty Creek Trail, a 1-mile loop off of the campground road, drew our attention.
-The trail goes through an upland forest and over the brackish marsh to an observation platform on the creek, from which we look left and right below.
+The trail goes through an upland forest and over the brackish marsh to an observation platform on the creek.

 Back at the visitor center, the Discovery Room has more than 50 examples of the wildlife that can be found in the park, along with examples of animal track and signs, and other exhibits about the area's flora, fauna and environment.